abhinavchdhry/abhinavchdhry.github.io/_posts/2017-06-28-experiment-on-fake-news-classification.markdown

 * [Civic Tribune](http://www.civictribune.com) (Fake/Hoax/Bias)
 * [NewsBiscuit](http://www.newsbiscuit.com) (Fake/Hoax/Bias)

-A total of 3313 articles were gathered from these websites which have been assigned the class “Fake” regardless of the category being satire, fake, hoax or bias.
-Note that since most of these websites focus largely on political content, the topic of the articles collected might be biased towards the politics category.
+I scraped a total of 3313 articles from these websites and assigned them the class “Fake” regardless of the article being a satire, fake news, hoax or bias.
+Since most of these websites focus largely on political content, the topic of the articles collected might be biased towards the politics category.
+In addition, I used an openly available fake news dataset on Kaggle[2], which had 12403 English articles published between October 2016 and November 2016, and categorized as being fake, unreliable, untrustworthy or junk.
+I added these articles to the dataset, coalescing them under the “Fake” class.
+This resulted in a total of <b>15716 fake news articles</b>.

-In addition, an openly available fake news dataset on Kaggle[2] was used, which had 12403 articles in English belonging to the time period October 2016 and November 2016, and categorized as being fake, unreliable, untrustworthy or junk.
-We added these articles to our dataset, coalescing them under the “Fake” class.
-This resulted in a total of 15716 fake news articles.
+Since these fake news websites do not have developer APIs, I scraped the website using simple pattern matching.
+Most of these websites have the article text embedded within paragraph tags in the HTML body.
+Using the [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/) HTML parser in Python made this easy, and I have made all the code available at the [Github repository](https://github.com/abhinavchdhry/Fake-News-Corpus).

-For authentic news, we used a collection of articles from The New York times and The Guardian since these are the popular and reliable news sources, and also have active developer APIs for mining news articles.
-A publicly available dataset of news articles from BBC news[3] was also appended to the list of real articles, adding up to a total of 12591 real news articles.
+For authentic news, I used a collection of articles from The New York times and The Guardian since these are popular and reliable news sources, and also have active developer APIs for mining news articles.
+A publicly available dataset of news articles from BBC news[3] was also appended to the list of real articles, adding up to a total of <b>12591 real news articles</b>.

 ## Vector space models for text
 The next phase involves converting the text articles to a numerical fixed-length vector representation interpretable by machine learning models.
 The following techniques are frequently used for vector space models:

 ### Bag-of-words (BoW)
-The bag-of-words model is a simple and intuitive model, but works surprisingly well for methods involving calculation of a similarity measure between documents.
+The bag-of-words model is a simple and intuitive text vectorization model, but works surprisingly well for methods that involve calculation of a similarity measure between documents.
 It is commonly used in document clustering tasks.
-The idea behind the model is to generate a vocabulary based on the unique words collected from documents (or articles) in the corpus, and then projecting each article/document into a vectorized representation by counting the occurrence of each word of the vocabulary in the document/article.
-Either the entire vocabulary or a subset of most commonly occurring words can be used.
+The idea behind the model is to generate a vocabulary based on the unique words collected from documents (or articles) in the corpus, and then projecting each article/document into a fixed-length vector representation by counting the occurrence of each word of the vocabulary in the document/article.
+Either the entire vocabulary or a subset of representative words can be used.
+The image below illustrates how the 2 sentences are converted to their vector representations using the BoW model.

 ![Bag-of-words model illustrated](/images/bow_illustration.png)

-A major flaw of the bag-of-words model is that it does not account for the ordering of words in a document, and as such any random permutation of words of a document would end up having the same representation.
+A disadvantage of the bag-of-words model is that it does not account for the ordering of words in a sentence/document, which we believe holds a lot of semantic information.
+As such any permutation of words of the same document would end up having the same representation.
 For example, the following sentences, although different semantically, would have the same representation under the BoW model:
 	The quick brown fox jumps over the lazy dog
 	The quick dog jumps over the lazy brown fox

 Another issue with the BoW model is its inability to put adequate weights on important, representative words in the corpus vs frequently occurring words in the language like prepositions and pronouns.
-For example, using the BoW model, words like “the”, “a”, “an” which occur very frequently in English text would always end up with high counts.
+For instance, words like “the”, “a”, “an” which occur very frequently in English text would always end up with high counts under the BoW model.

 ### Term-frequency Inverse document frequency (tfidf)
 tfidf combines the frequency of occurrence of each term with the inverse of its document frequency (the number of documents in the corpus it shows up in).
 This dampens the high frequency scores of words that appear frequently in all documents such as pronouns and prepositions (“this”, “an”, “but”, etc)